chiefGui/SMTPClient/README.md

 echo $client->send($message) ?
 "Message sent" : "Opz";
 ```

-Be happy if the message was sent. <br />
-Otherwise, you can open a issue [here](https://github.com/andreyknupp/SMTPClient/issues/new) if you can't identify the problem type (e.g: credentials, connection [host, port]) to resolve it.
+If the message is sent, be happy!
+Otherwise, if you cannot identify the kind of your problem (e.g: credentials, connection [host, port]), you can open an issue [here](https://github.com/andreyknupp/SMTPClient/issues/new).

-How i could use/test ?
+How could I use it/test it?
 ----------------------
-Firstly, clone the repository.
+Firstly, clone the repository through:
 ```bash
 $ git clone git://github.com/andreyknupp/SMTPClient.git
 $ cd SMTPClient/
 ```
-Switch the current directory to SMTPClient directory.
+Switch the current directory to SMTPClient directory:
 ```bash
 $ cd SMTPClient/
 ```
-Install dependencies via composer.
+Install dependencies via composer:
 ```bash
 $ curl -s http://getcomposer.org/installer | php
 $ php composer.phar install
 ```

-Performing unit tests isn't possible currently, but in the future, you can. <br />
+At the moment, performing unit tests aren't possible.
+In the future, you'll be able to do them.
-Thanks, you're free to contribute with anything you think can.
+For now, thank you.
+Feel free to contribute with anything you think you can.